DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-Something I can think of, if its possible to set up nodes/info senders around the world, we can moniter climate conditions in real time to see changes in temperature, humidy level, wind level, water temperature, etc around the world as an individual or regional average.
+Something I can think of, if it's possible to set up nodes/info senders around the world, is moniter climate conditions in real time to see changes in temperature, humidy level, wind level, water temperature, etc around the world as an individual or regional average.

 #### EXTRA NOTES ON CUSTOM METRIC CHECK
 I wasn't too sure how to change the interval for the custom check within the Python code.
 I spent an incredible amount of time trying to see how that could be done.

-ALL BELOW IS FOR AGENT V6!
+FOR AGENT V6!

 I tried to use the super constructor version of the check:
 ```